rakyat-game/CryptoBuddy/README.md

 ---

-### Currently implemented features
+### Features

 - **Cryptocurrency Listing**: List of 250 cryptocurrencies displaying information such as the current price, price change percentage, name and ticker.

-- **Search Functionality**: Effortlessly search through the list of cryptocurrencies to quickly find and view details about a specific coin.
+- **Search Bar**: Effortlessly search through the list of cryptocurrencies to quickly find and view details about a specific coin.

-- **Refresh Functionality**: Users can refresh the data of all coins every 60 seconds.
+- **Refresh Button**: Users can refresh the data of all coins every 60 seconds.
 - **Sorting Options**: Sort the cryptocurrency list based on various criteria, such as market cap, current price, or price change percentage making it easier to analyze and compare different cryptocurrencies.

-- **Detailed Coin Information**: Upon selecting a specific cryptocurrency from the list, users are directed to a dedicated page displaying extensive information about the coin.
+- **Individual Currency Pages**: Upon selecting a specific cryptocurrency from the list, users are directed to a dedicated page displaying extensive information about the coin.

----

-### On the horizon

-These functionalities are planned to be implemented and tested before the end of the project deadline.
+- **Price Development Charts**: Line charts settable from one hour to one year displaying the price change.
+- **AI generated descriptions**: Artificially generated info texts for each coin.
+- **Favorites Selection**: Add specific coins to your list of favorites and filter the list with all currencies for quick access.
 - **Portfolio building**: Buy and sell cryptocurrencies from your portfolio at will.
-There will be a dedicated page for the portfolio showing current balance and data for all owned assets.
-    Adding and removing can be done via the detailed coin page or on the portfolio page itself.
+The portfolio page provides Adding and removing can be done via the detailed coin page or on the portfolio page itself.
 Additionally, the data in the portfolio will be persistent.

-- **Favorites Selection**: Add specific coins to your list of favorites and filter the list with all currencies for quick access.

--  **Price Visualisation**: Line charts for the value change of a specific coin and the portfolio

-These are 'nice-to-have' functionalities and might not be implemented depending on the remaining time:

-- **AI generated descriptions**: Generate an info text for each coin with OpenAI's API.

-- **Settings Page**: Provides options to change color scheme and currency.
+- **Dark Mode**: Access to light and dark mode and customizable accent colors.
 ---

-### CoinGecko API limitations
+### APIs

+**OpenAI**\
+The API key expires in January 2024\
+Used credit(as of 18.12.2023): $0.01/$5

+**CoinGecko**\
 This app makes use of the free Demo(Beta) plan.
 Plans can be viewed [here](https://www.coingecko.com/en/api/pricing). <br>
 Max Coins per API call: 250\
 Max API calls per month: 10.000\